-- 3.4 Respondents are asked the following two questions regarding the location of the main destination of their visit.
-These questions are asked only of the single, randomly selected visit: - Question 6 "What is the name of the city, town or village or nearest city, town or village to the place you visited?" - Question 7 "Now please provide the name of the actual place you visited, for example the park, wood or canal". - 3.5 At Question 6, a Gazetteer which contains the names of all of England's cities, towns and villages is used.
+- 3.4 Respondents are asked the following two questions about the location of the main destination of their visit.
+These questions are asked only of the single, randomly selected visit: - Question 6 "What is the name of the city, town or village or nearest city, town or village to the place you visited?" - Question 7 "Now please provide the name of the actual place you visited, for example the park, wood or canal." - 3.5 At Question 6, a Gazetteer which contains the names of all of England's cities, towns and villages is used.
 Around 21,000 places are included in this Gazetteer.
-The interviewer selects the place named by the respondent from this list and it is then possible to analyse responses at a range of geographical levels including Government Office Region, County or Local Authority.
-Following this approach, over the first 12 months' fieldwork period, 19,964 of the 20,374 visits recorded were 'allocated' to a city, town or village (98 per cent). - 3.6 At Question 7, a place name Gazetteer containing details of places which could be the main destination of visits to the natural environment is used.
-This Gazetteer was compiled on the basis of a number of existing sources provided to TNS-RI by Natural England including the Ordnance Survey 1: 50,000 Scale Gazetteer, and listings of designated areas and other potential outdoor recreation sites including Open Access Land, woodland and allotments.
+The interviewer selects the place named by the respondent from this list and it is then possible to analyse responses at a range of geographical levels including region, County or Local Authority.
+Following this approach, over the first two years of fieldwork, 37,204 of the 37,763 visits recorded were 'allocated' to a city, town or village (99 per cent). - 3.6 At Question 7, a place name Gazetteer containing details of places which could be the main destination of visits to the natural environment is used.
+This Gazetteer was compiled on the basis of a number of existing sources provided to TNS by Natural England including the Ordnance Survey 1: 50,000 Scale Gazetteer, and listings of designated areas and other potential outdoor recreation sites including Open Access Land, woodland and allotments.
 As well as place names, the Gazetteer contains location details in terms of six figure